bhadani7991/fitness-app-backend/README.md

 -- installed winston library for logging purpose
 -- created database configuration file for connecting to Database -- create logger configuration for logging purpose
--- setup the routes for the application
---

 # to Startup the application